tungbq/robotparser/README.md

 ## Usage
 ### 1. Prerequisite
-You have python installed on your machine
+You have `python` installed on your machine.
+See: https://www.python.org/downloads/

 ### 2. Clone the repository
 Run `git clone git@github.com:tungbq/robotparser.git`

-### 3. Usage:
+### 3. Usage
 #### Run directly on your machine:
 If you want to run the tool directly on your machine
 - Run